Maguinho

-Magno José da Silva (born 6 January 1993), commonly known as Maguinho, is a Brazilian professional footballer who plays for Ponte Preta as a right back.
+Magno José da Silva (born 6 January 1993), commonly known as Maguinho, is a Brazilian professional footballer who plays for América Mineiro as a right back.

 Club career

 Born in Dores do Turvo, Maguinho made his senior debut with Tupi at the age of 16 and became the youngest player ever to play for the club.
 On 9 August 2014, he scored his first goal for the club in a 2–0 win against Macaé.

 On 27 December 2014, Maguinho moved to América-RN for the upcoming season.
 On 8 October 2015, he rescinded his contract with the club although he received an offer of contract extension.

 After a short stint with Capivariano in Campeonato Paulista, Maguinho joined Vila Nova on a one-year contract on 25 April 2016.
 On 13 December, his contract was extended until 2018.
 On 21 November 2018, it was announced that he would leave the club at the end of the season.

 On 31 December 2018, Maguinho moved abroad and joined Japanese club Kawasaki Frontale, on a contract running until 1 January 2020.
 It was announced on 30 December 2019 that he had joined newly promoted Yokohama FC.